rankutah/blog/sites/rodmaxfielddds/content/services/sleep-apnea-adult.md

-+++
+---
-title = "Sleep Apnea (Adult)"
+title: "Sleep Apnea (Adult)"
+url: "/services/sleep-apnea-adult/"
-description = "Do you snore at night?
+description: "Do you snore at night?
 Do you wake up still feeling tired?
-If so, you might have sleep apnea." layout = "flowbite" url = "/services/sleep-apnea-adult/"
+If so, you might have sleep apnea."
-+++
+---

 {{< section >}}
 Do you snore at night?
 Do you wake up still feeling tired?
 If so, you might have sleep apnea.
 Sleep apnea is a common disorder that happens when your regular breathing is interrupted while you are asleep.
 There are two types of sleep apnea: Obstructive Sleep Apnea, and Central Sleep Apnea.
 Both forms are extremely serious, and should not be left untreated.